Written By Petra Hule

 Monitors, also known as speakers in the non-audio world, may not seem important so long as they work and are loud what more could you want, right?
 Wrong!
 Picture this, you’re in your studio and you’ve put all this time, energy, and money into your music, and equipment, and instruments, and you come up with a masterpiece that you’re completely satisfied with.

-You save your work and play it in the car, but it doesn’t sound the same as it did on the speakers you have in the studio.
-Monitors are important to ensure your music plays the same, no matter where or what it’s hooked up to.
+You save your work and play it in the car, but it doesn’t sound the same on the speakers you have in the studio.
+Monitors are essential to ensure your music plays the same, no matter where or what it’s hooked up to.
 Yamaha HS5s or G2 5s are a great starting place.

 Your At-Home Studio Is Waiting To Be Created